btwitravi/Uber-Pickup-EDA---New-York-City-/README.md

 # 🚕 Pickup Analysis — New York City (Python | Power Bi)

-## 📘 Overview
+## 🧩 Project Overview

-This project focuses on analyzing Uber pickup data in **New York City** from **April to June 2014**.
+This end-to-end project focuses on analyzing Uber pickup data from New York City (April–June 2014).
-The main goal of this Exploratory Data Analysis (EDA) is to uncover trends in ride demand across time and location to help improve driver deployment and resource planning.
+The objective was to uncover ride-demand trends across time and location to improve driver deployment and operational efficiency.

+- Python was used for Exploratory Data Analysis (EDA) to identify daily, weekly, and monthly pickup patterns.
+- Excel was utilized for data cleaning and date-time formatting.
+- Power BI was used to design an interactive dashboard visualizing key insights such as base distribution, peak hours, and pickup zones.

+This analysis helps understand passenger demand behavior, optimize driver allocation, and support data-driven decision-making

 ---

 ## 🧠 Objectives

-- Analyze **daily, weekly, and monthly** ride demand patterns.
+- Analyze daily, weekly, and monthly ride-demand patterns to understand temporal trends.
-- Identify the **most active dispatch base**.
+- Identify the most active dispatching bases contributing to overall trip volume.
-- Examine **hourly demand trends** to spot peak times.
+- Examine hourly pickup activity to determine peak demand hours.
-- Visualize **pickup concentration** using latitude and longitude.
+- Visualize geographical distribution of pickups using latitude and longitude to locate high-demand zones.
+- Provide actionable insights to help optimize driver allocation and enhance operational efficiency.

 ---